Cyfrin/solidity-by-example.github.io/README.md

 - [ ] embed YouTube
 - [ ] erc20
+  - Can you make tutorial how to integrate Smart token in a website as payment.need web3.js
 - [ ] SEO
 - [ ] DEX ?
 - [ ] Plasma ?